 What to do there: Spend time exploring the alleys and try the eateries.
 The eatery known as Okasan is particularly popular.
 It’s a no-frills place that serves traditional meals and has been popular in Japan for generations.
 Also, if you can fit into any of the bars, make sure you grab a drink too and really get the most from the experience.
 This is a great area to indulge in some proper Japanese food.

 Get insured for your trip to Tokyo!

-Tokyo can be an expensive city, but don’t let that stop you from spending some time in this city, because it’s absolutely worth the money.
+Japan can be an expensive place, but don’t let that stop you from spending some time in this city, because it’s absolutely worth the money.
 It’s one of the most interesting cities in the world and offers all the best parts of Japanese culture as well as the most incredible food you’ll ever eat.

 Visit the amazing places in Tokyo we’ve discussed have the trip of your dreams.
 But don’t be afraid to get off the beaten path, too.
 This city is like another world–get to know it while you’re here!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!